dmbarbour/wikilon/docs/AwelonLang.md

         7 -> X; EXPR            let-in equivalent
         [-> X; EXPR]            lambda equivalent

-When writing this view to Awelon, we must extract `X` from our expression.
-We can achieve this with a simple variable extraction algorithm:
+We can extract `X` from our expression by simple algorithm:

         EXPR == X T(X,EXPR) for value X